 When we returned from dinner on Sunday, we started to hear scurrying around in the engine room below us.
 Upon further inspection, there was now a chewed wire and some insulation scattered around.
 Someone had mentioned that our problem could be the result of an animal climbing into our exhaust, and chewing through the hose.
 Even our friend Malachi thought something had gotten caught in our exhaust.
 Originally, we were skeptical.
 Now we knew.
 Of all the opinions we received, Malachi’s was spot on!

 No Schedule left early Monday morning to head down Lake as far as they could go before the Lake churned up again.

 Malachi, Carol and Ken aboard No Schedule heading out

-We set about chasing Walstrom’s Marina in Harbor Springs to come take a look at Misty and assess the damage.
-Additionally, we found a trapper to come take a look, and see if he could help us capture this stowaway!
-Unfortunately, there is no real way to get a small animal in an engine room…there are just too many places to hide.
+On Monday morning we set about chasing Walstrom’s Marina in Harbor Springs to come take a look at Misty and assess the damage.
+Additionally, we found a trapper to come take a look, and see if he could help us capture our stowaway!
+Unfortunately, there is no real way to trap a small animal in an engine room…there are just too many places to hide.
 While the trapper was on board, it became evident that the scratching sounds we were hearing were no longer moving, despite our disturbances just on the other side of a wall.
 Our critter was stuck behind a wall in the galley!
 That’s good, as it meant he would not be damaging our engine room any further.
-However, it meant that we would soon have a dead animal in our hull, with no way to remove him, as he was stuck deep in the engine room.
+However, it also meant that we would soon have a dead animal in our hull, with no way to remove him, as he was stuck deep in the engine room.
 UGH!
 Needless to say, we were a little creeped out about spending time in the galley cooking with a critter in the wall behind the cabinet, so we used it as an excuse to give the highly rated Orchid Thai a try for dinner.
 This was a great find!
 Excellent food, huge portions (leftovers for lunch the next day!), and VERY reasonable.